-ProImmune provides a seamless, high-throughput, core facility service for measuring cell mediated immunity in qualified T cell ELISpot assays for IFN-gamma, IL-2, IL-4, IL-10, IL-13, IL-17, Granzyme B, and many others.
+ProImmune provides a seamless, high-throughput, core facility service for measuring cell mediated immunity in qualified T cell ELISpot assays for cyokines, such as IFN-gamma, IL-2, IL-4, IL-10, IL-13, IL-17, Granzyme B, and many others.

 Figure 1.
 Data from ELISpot assays carried out by ProImmune.
 Evaluation of T Cell Responses to H-1PV and Glioma Antigens by IFN-γ ELISpot Assay.
 (A and B) Cellular immune responses are shown for two patients treated with ParvOryx via (A) the intratumoral and intracerebral route (patient 2-04) or (B) the intravenous and intracerebral route (patient 5-14).
 PBMCs were isolated at the indicated days prior to (day 0) or after (days 10–120) treatment.
 After incubation with appropriate stimulants, IFN-γ-producing spot-forming cells (SFCs) were counted.
 The test stimulants were viral or glioma peptides (Table S3) or full-length viral proteins (NS1 or empty capsidsmade of VP1 and VP2).
 Phytohemagglutinin (PHA) and cytomegalovirus, Epstein-Barr virus, and influenza virus (CEF) peptide pools served as positive control stimulants.
 Negative control values (unstimulated cells) ranged from 0 to 21 SFCs per million PBMCs and were subtracted from the corresponding stimulated sample values.
 Means (columns) and SEMs (bars) of triplicate measurements are shown.
 Asterisks denote statistical significance (*p ≤ 0.05; mean SFC − 2 SEMs > 2× negative control).